Glossary of Logistics Terms: All you need to know!

 Delivery Management Software: Cloud-based SaaS technology used by enterprises in the business of moving goods and parcels in an efficient manner is called Delivery Management Software.
 Previously, companies like Oracle and SAP provided this software which is also known as a transportation management system, and in the last few years, new age software like LogiNext Mile have taken over which are known as transport management systems 2.0.

 Delivery Order Allocation: In the last mile automation parlance, delivery order allocation is the process by which software makes the most optimized trip plans for delivery associates.
 The trip route is optimized for weather, traffic, delivery type, and other variables.

-Delivery Tracking System: A cloud based SaaS platform used by enterprises to keep a track of deliveries made by drivers to an end customer or by drivers in a B2B scenario is called a delivery tracking system.
-Systems like LogiNext Mile are used by enterprises to reduce costs, increase operational experience and provide a delightful end customer experience.
+Delivery Tracking System: A cloud-based SaaS platform used by enterprises to keep track of deliveries made by drivers to an end customer or by drivers in a B2B scenario is called a delivery tracking system.
+Systems like LogiNext Mile are used by enterprises to reduce costs, increase operational experience and provide a delightful end-customer experience.

 Demand Forecasting: A field within predictive analytics, Demand Forecasting tries to understand consumer behavior along with external factors and comes up with a direction that would be helpful to corporate supply chain and business managers.

 Delivered at Place: In the modern package delivery workflow, ‘Delivered at Place’ is a term used to verify that the item has been received by the end customer.
 Most of the current systems use ePOD (electronic proof of delivery) as a verification method.

 Delivered at Terminal: This is a checkpoint in the delivery workflow where the seller marks an item as delivered after handing over the goods to the end customer.
 The buyer (which can be an individual or a business)